-International financial flows directed to those areas and regions of the world, where are: the highest demand for them and the opportunity to get the best profit.
+International financial flows are directed to those spheres and regions of the world, where there are: the highest demand for them and the opportunity to get the highest profit.

 Movement of financial flows (in the money form, in the form of various financial and credit instruments) carried out by banks, specialized financial and credit institutions, stock exchanges that form the global financial market.